10 Top Ski Resorts in Washington State, 2024/25

 Getting there from Seattle:

 While the resort doesn't offer any shuttle rides from Seattle, a few different transportation options deliver skiers and snowboarders from the city to the slopes.
-The Seattle-based To The Mountain shuttle offers rides throughout the week, while Flixbus offers drop-off service at the mountain select dates.
+The Seattle-based To The Mountain shuttle offers rides once a day throughout the week and twice a day on weekends.
+Reservations are required on the weekends.

 Address: 1001 WA-906, Snoqualmie Pass, Washington